madajczyk/madajczyk.com/content/about.md

 subtitle: false
 ---

-Just another rando white dude who does various important things.
+Just another rando guy who does various things.
 Or at least that's what I tell myself.
-I sleep just fine, why do you ask?

 More details available on [my GitHub profile][profile].
 The repo for [this site][site-repo] is available there as well.

 I also have a [LinkedIn][linkedin] profile, if you prefer.
 Smash that like button!

-One damn minute, Admiral!
-An anomaly has been detected.
-Who owns all those things?
-Eh, don't worry your pretty little head about it.

 [profile]: https://github.com/madajczyk
 [site-repo]: https://github.com/madajczyk/madajczyk.com